 Garlic Butter logs make great gifts!
 Everyone loves receiving your handmade garlic butter.

 Another way to store your garlic is by blending it into garlic butter and freezing it.
-The Garlic chopper on our Garlic accessories page works great for preparing your garlic for garlic butter.

 To make and store organic garlic butter: